userver: Configure, Build and Install

 userver itself can be downloaded and built using CPM.
 In fact, this is what download_userver() function does in service templates by default.

-download_userver() just calls CPMAddPackage with some defaults, so you can pin userver VERSION or GIT_TAG for reproducible builds.
+download_userver() just forwards its arguments to CPMAddPackage with some defaults, so you can pin userver VERSION or GIT_TAG for reproducible builds.

 When acquiring userver via CPM, you first need to install build dependencies.
 There are options: